nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Prefix `/nok` is matched in `GetCommandParser` class
 2. A new `GetNextOfKinCommandParser` instance is created and parses the user input
 3. A `GetNextOfKinCommand` instance is returned
-4. The model is updated such that the *filtered* list only displays queried patients' next of kin details
+4. The model is updated such that the *filtered* list only displays query patients' next of kin details

 Details of the next of kin include the name, relationship to patient and phone number.